So what is lurking in a dog's coat?...

 dog owners are conscientious about their pets.)

-with such problems are usually ones with long-haired coats.
+with such problems are usually the breeds, or cross-breeds, with long-haired

 Sometimes, you'll find dogs with short-haired coats also have